tyrissoftware/swift-valuestore/README.md

 ## Motivation

-UserDefaults or Keychain are very useful and easy to use, however, they have many issues and shortcomings that are usually not discussed.
+UserDefaults are very useful and easy to use, however, they have many issues and shortcomings that are usually not discussed.
 You shouldn’t use them directly in your code if you want testability, type safety and to allow these values to be stored in different places.

 This library provides a type: ValueStore, which allows to store your values into the UserDefaults, memory, the file system or any other final storage, while abstracting the usage from the specific implementation you want to use in your live environment.